 The benefits of this technology for pharmaceutical companies are two-fold.
 First, they can contribute to ensuring that fewer counterfeit products reach patients.
 Additionally, blockchain gives them transparency on how many drugs actually get through to, and are used by, the non-profit organizations in pandemic zones.
 In addition, blockchain is bursting with potential because it is transferrable to many other industry sectors such as high-tech, retail, and food sectors.

 To deliver long-term business benefits, it is imperative that a well-versed strategic execution plan is put in place that will deliver automated verification of authenticity of a product, minimal complexity with maximal security, immutable single source of truth provided to all supply chain network participants, including regulatory authorities and scalability to consumer scanning up to the point of dispense or point of purchase.
 Blockchain, particularly combined with SAP ATTP is a feasible option for companies looking to comply with drug verification regulations.

-Co-authored by Devashish Pal and additional contributions by Michael Marrone and Don Eberts.
+Contributions by Michael Marrone and Don Eberts